python-tut/tutorial/Classes.md

 ``` python
 class Example(object):
 ```
-With our class created it we can begin to input an object.
+With our class we created, we can begin to input an object.

 ----------

 ##Initialize your object

-One initialize command will allow you to create you objects.
+One initialize command will allow you to create new objects.
 ``` python
 def __init__(self, param1, param2, param3):
 	self.param1 = param1
 	self.param2 = param2
 	self.param3 = param3
 ```
 Here `param` is equivalent to any parameters that you wish to add.

 This is how we initialize an object to be manipulated by further methods.